Hermann-web/blog/docs/blog/posts/software-and-tools/dev/OSX/linux/setting-up-a-new-linux-system.md

 Next, I need a secure, password-free way to connect to my Git hosting service.
 I used to rely on tools like GitHub Desktop, but I've found that nothing beats the raw power and security of **SSH**.
 It's the standard for server access, and it's the most practical way to interact with my repositories when I'm working on a remote machine.

-I follow the official documentation to generate a new key pair:
+I follow the [official guideline](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate a new key pair:

 ```bash
 ssh-keygen -t ed25519 -C "my-email@example.com"